yjose/elazizi.com/blog/2017-11-05/index.md

 ---
-date: "2017-11-05"
+date: 2017-11-05
 title: "A step by step guide to setup PHP (Laravel) environment (Linux)."
 category: "dev,laravel,php,linux"
+published: true
 ---

 ![](https://cdn-images-1.medium.com/max/2000/1*UWkL4QRmHnvLiIoXPoU2qA.jpeg)

 This article is a step by step tutorial to get started with PHP and laravel in Linux environment ( Ubuntu ).
 By installing Apache2, Mysql and PHP, your LAMP server is ready to host your PHP application.

 At the end of this post, you’ll know how to add your custom domain for your local environment.

 If you are familiar with Docker check My post :[Laravel & Docker, Zero config with Vessel](https://hackernoon.com/laravel-docker-zero-config-with-vessel-60e1aa173ea8).